 |Tanveer Zia||Associate Professor in Computing||School of Computing & Mathematics|

-The journey toward gaining the Bronze Athena SWAN Award is for everyone at CSU.
+The journey toward achieving gender equality is for everyone.
 These are some simple ways you can make a difference.

 Schedule meetings between 10am and 3pm